fledware/GodotXUnit/README.md

 * sometimes the editor will just stop being able to pull events. i don't know why this is. but if it happens, hit the stop button and it should clean everything up safely and you can attempt rerun.
-* we can only run tests to the class level.
 * this does not integrate with IDEs, so tests have to be executed in the godot editor.
   But, you can run the tests via the cli if you execute the res://addons/GodotXUnit/runner/GodotTestRunnerScene.tscn scene.

 ## Next steps

-* get this into AssetLib
 * figure out how to run other assemblies so we can put tests in different projects instead of the main project.
 * try to figure out how to get an cs script running from an assembly other than the main. that way we can get rid of the manual includes.
-* create a custom runner so we can have better control of what tests run.
-* setup a way to automatically add a test to the tree if the test extends a godot node.
 * make the results be in the junit format

 ## Thanks To